axelor/axelor-mobile/docs/doc/en/tools/60_headers.md

 From a functional point of view, the set of actions is passed to the `HeaderOptionsMenu` component, which then performs the following steps:

-- retrieve the two default actions set with the information provided
+- retrieve the default actions set with the information provided
 - remove hidden actions from the list
 - sort the list by ascending `order`
 - display the first two actions with the `showInHeader` attribute set to true directly in the header